USAFA-ECE/ece383/_sources/Assignments/lab4.md

 ## 🚚 Deliverables

 ### Required Functionality
-Use switch(5:4) to demonstrate your system can generate the 4 different frequencies.
+~~Use switch(5:4) to demonstrate your system can generate the 4 different frequencies.~~ Just need to show you can create a sine wave and interpolate it.
 For required functionality, Interpolation between the output samples is not required.
 The waveform should be played back through the Audio Codec interface on the left channel producing an audible tone on a speaker and the appropriate waveform should be displayed on your lab2 scopeface monitor.
 Remember to wait for the ready signal.

-### B-level Functionality
+~~### B-level Functionality~~
-Switch(7:6) must be able to amplify or attenuate the signal to 4 different amplification levels.
-The signal must be equally amplified about the DC axis (row = 220).
+~~Switch(7:6) must be able to amplify or attenuate the signal to 4 different amplification levels.
+The signal must be equally amplified about the DC axis (row = 220).~~

-For B-level Functionality interpolation between the output samples is not required.
+~~For B-level Functionality interpolation between the output samples is not required.~~

 ### A-level Functionality
 Modify the hardware for the right channel to interpolate between samples using (base + (next-base)*offset) method.
 You must create the Interpolated signal (for channel 2), you also must create the un-interpolated signal (for channel 1), so you can compare ch1 and ch2 to see the difference (and include an image of your scopeface monitor showing this difference).